Faeryn/Outward_DualQuickSlots/README.md

 ## Changelog
 ### 1.0.2
 - Potential endless loading screen fix on save
+- Fixed non-critical error that was happening when trying to equip an off-hand item that is not in the inventory

 ### 1.0.1
 - Compatibility with `Multiple Quickslot Bars` by sinai